```

 While we can’t just lower the cost of therapy across the board, we can share some knowledge and hope it empowers you.
 Therapy is worth it, even if it doesn’t always feel that way.

-I asked Sonia if she’d noticed a price increase in recent years.
+I also asked Diaz-Ebadi if she’d noticed a price increase in recent years.
 She said “I’ve been in practice for 13 years and yes, every year it rises bit by bit.”

 So, that’s not great for you if you want therapy.
-Even for therapists like Sonia who don’t have a physical location, it costs a lot to run a therapy practice.
+Even for therapists who don’t have a physical location, it costs a lot to run a therapy practice.

 Insurance for mental health treatment is another layer of the puzzle.
-Bonnie Lane from The Family Support Services highlights this in her comments:
+Bonnie Lane from The Family Support Services highlighted this in her comments.

-"Not that long ago, we didn’t have mental health parity on most insurance plans.
-Ted Kennedy brought that bill to Congress, and it passed after his death.
-Even now, when most insurance companies do cover mental health treatment, it’s rarely at a fair rate for the practitioner."
+"Not that long ago, we didn’t have mental health parity on most insurance plans...
+Even now, when most insurance companies do cover mental health treatment, it’s rarely at a fair rate" for the therapist, she said.

 This imbalance forces many therapists to opt for a cash-only model.
 While good for them, this further limits access for those reliant on insurance.